1jour1vin

 About the estate:

 Lucien Guillemet, a discreet and affable man, manages his estate with the utmost care.
 Here, there is nothing flashy about the cellars or even the bottles.
-Nevertheless, the wine is one of the most exciting classic expressions of the appellation.
-It ages perfectly well in the bottle, revealing itself to be graceful and very silky.
+The wine is nonetheless one of the appellation’s most exciting classic expressions.
+It ages beautifully in the bottle, eventually revealing itself to be graceful and very silky.
 The consistency of recent vintages has led us to award it a second star this year.

 Loading...